 Can machines think?

 Beyond being a beautiful depiction of the science behind Germany’s perceived upper hand, it also brings to light the psychological horrors faced by the members of LGBTQIA+ community, especially during those early years.
 And, even though the film received some critics for apparent inaccurate portrayal of historic events, it still managed to move audience worldwide.
-So much so that the the LGBTQIA+ civil rights advocacy organisation, The Human Rights Campaign honoured it for presenting Turing‘s legacy to a wider audience.
+So much so that the the LGBTQIA+ civil rights advocacy organisation, The Human Rights Campaign honored it for presenting Turing‘s legacy to a wider audience.
 The movie shines a subtle yet moving light on Turing’s homosexuality and his struggle to make peace with his inner demons.

 4. Hale